Upcoming Stablecoins

 FIUSD

+FIUSD is Fiserv's pre-launch Solana dollar stablecoin built on Circle and Paxos infrastructure — a payments-rails play with four-partner coordination risk.
 Fiserv processes $2 trillion in payments annually for 6,000+ financial institutions and wants to make stablecoins just another rail in that plumbing.
 FIUSD is less a single stablecoin and more a platform: Paxos handles issuance, Circle provides ecosystem interop, PayPal enables interoperability, and Mastercard connects the payments network.
-The centralized-dependent classification captures this architecture accurately — FIUSD depends on an entire constellation of partners, any of which could become a bottleneck.
-The end-of-2025 launch target has quietly slipped into 2026 with no firm date, which either means careful regulatory preparation or the inherent difficulty of coordinating four major fintech companies on a shared timeline.
+The centralized-dependent classification captures this architecture accurately — FIUSD depends on an entire constellation of custody and redemption partners, any of which could become a bottleneck.
+After the original end-of-2025 target quietly slipped, CEO Mike Lyons finally planted a flag in June 2026: FIUSD goes live in July, opening with an interbank settlement pilot.
+The real test isn't the token — it's whether four fintech giants can ship on one timeline, with Bank of North Dakota's white-labeled Roughrider Coin already queued behind it for September.

 Qivalis Euro